Marker Logo

 Topics and series.
 This historical marker is listed in these topic lists: Notable PlacesSettlements & Settlers.
 In addition, it is included in the Former U.S. Presidents: #05 James Monroe series list.

 Location.
 44° 28.519′ N, 88° 2.31′ W. Marker is in Allouez, Wisconsin, in Brown County.
-Marker can be reached from the intersection of Riverside Drive (State Highway 57) and Lazarre Avenue.
+It can be reached from the intersection of Riverside Drive (State Highway 57) and Lazarre Avenue.
 On the Fox River Trail.
 Touch for map.
 Marker is in this post office area: Green Bay WI 54301, United States of America.
 Touch for directions.

 Menomineeville Marker and Fox River Trail image.
 Click for full size.

-Photographed By Robert L Weber, June 12, 2011
+Photographed by Robert L Weber, June 12, 2011

 2. Menomineeville Marker and Fox River Trail